truzzt/ids-basecamp-clearinghouse/clearing-house-app/README.md

         - ./data/certs:/server/certs
 ```

-### DAPS
+### Shared Secret
-The `Logging Service` and the micro services need to be able to validate the certificate used by the DAPS.
-If the DAPS uses a self-signed certificate the certificate needs to be added in two places for each service:
+The `Logging Service` and the micro services use a shared secret to validate requests from each other.
+For this, they need the internal IDs of the services as well as the shared secret set as environment variables:
-1. `/server/certs`: The service will load certificates in this folder in the container and use them for validation.
-The certificate needs to be in DER format.
-2. `/usr/local/share/ca-certificates`: The service relies on openssl for parts of the validation and openssl will not trust a self-signed certificate unless it was added in this folder and `update-ca-certificates` was called in the docker container.
-Once this is done the container might need to be restarted.

-If you are using [these dockerfiles](../docker/) and use `daps.aisec.fraunhofer.de` as the DAPS, you only need to follow Step 1.
-The certificate needed for Step 1 can be found [here](certs).
+1. `SERVICE_ID_LOG`: The internal ID of the `Logging Service`
+2. `SERVICE_ID_DOC`: The internal ID of the `Document API`
+3. `SERVICE_ID_KEY`: The internal ID of the `Keyring API`
+4. `SHARED_SECRET`: The shared secret of the services

 ### Mongo DB
 Each service requires a MongoDB for storing data.
 One easy way to ensure this is to configure a docker container for each service like this: